 Vaccines are also called needles, shots or immunizations.
 Vaccines help the immune system learn how to recognize and fight the germs that cause diseases.

 Vaccines help protect kids and adults against serious diseases and are known to be very safe.
 Because of vaccines, not many Manitobans and Canadians get sick or die from vaccine-preventable diseases.
 Sometimes vaccines may cause minor side effects but these are usually mild (such as sore arm or leg, headache, feeling tired) and usually last only a few days.

 The diseases and their complications are far more serious than the possible side effects of the vaccines.

-Manitoba Health, Healthy Living and Seniors recommends that infants, children and adults get immunized against diseases such as:
+Manitoba Health, Seniors and Active Living recommends that infants, children and adults get immunized against diseases such as:

 These vaccines are important because they can protect against these serious diseases.

 Vaccines have been shown to be very safe.
 Like any other medicine, side effects can occur.
 No vaccine is 100% effective but they all can protect from disease(s) and serious disease complications.

 Remember, talk to your doctor or public health nurse about any concerns you have about vaccines.

 The number of doses depends on the age when immunization is started, the type of vaccine and the risk of being exposed to the disease(s) the vaccine protects against.
 It also depends on the reason for the immunization (ex: preschool boosters at four to six years of age).
 Some vaccines can be given in one needle while others may need to be given in a series of needles.
 When more than one needle is required at a time, they are usually given in different locations (ex: one in each leg or each arm).